-Dedicated 64 kbit/s circuit mode connection with 16 kbit/s sub-multiplexing.
+- Dedicated 64 kbit/s circuit mode connection sub-multiplexed to provide 8 kbit/s user information channels.

 This scenario consists of a dedicated 64 kbit/s circuit mode connection in a point-to-point configuration, and offering at the C reference point an interface with a single 64 kbit/s channel.
-This 64 kbit/s channel is submultiplexed by the Mapping (MP) functional grouping into 4 x 16 kbit/s channels.
-Where such a channel is used for carrying speech, a speech compression function is also provided.
+This 64 kbit/s channel is sub-multiplexed by the Mapping (MP) functional grouping into one 16 kbit/s signalling channel and 6 x 8 kbit/s user information channels.

+Where a user information channel is used for carrying speech, a speech compression function is required.
+This is provided by the Switching (SW) functional grouping.